Rohitpatil2000/M2-Embedded_DCmotorControllingWithAtmega328p/1_Requirements/Readme.md

 What : Do programming of microcontroller and perform simulation.

-When :
+When : System can be used when we need to work on any system having DC motor.

-Where : On the Laptop or PC .
+Where : Can be implemented in toys and other equipments.

 # 1'H
-How : Programming and simulation can be done on terminal and simulide from Personal computer or laptop.
+How : Programming and simulation can be done with the help of Atmega 328 microcontroller and simulide from Personal computer or laptop.

 ## Detail Requirements :